SeriousOldMan/Simulator-Controller/Docs/Virtual Race Spotter.md

 Elisa, the Virtual Race Spotter is a part of the Race Assistant family of Simulator Controller.
 As a spotter, Elisa watches over your car and all the cars around you.
 Elisa will warn you about critical situations, for example, when a car appears in your blind spot, or when a car is chasing you from behind.
 Furthermore, Elisa will inform you periodically about other aspects of the traffic around you, for example, when one of the leading cars is closing in from behind and you are getting a blue flag.

+## Installation

+The installation procedure for Elisa is the same as the [installation procedure for Jona](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Virtual-Race-Engineer#installation), which means, that you are also well prepared to use the Spotter, if you have everything setup correctly for the Engineer.

 ## Alerts & Information

 The Spotter will give you critical and in most cases real time information about the current race situation.
 This helps you to keep track and stay out of trouble.
 In detail: